Brutuski/linux-wm-guide/README.md

     + Windows WM
     + OS X WM

-We will be focusing on tiling WM here, in particular i3-wm.
+We will be focusing on tiling WM here, in particular [i3-wm](https://github.com/i3/i3) and it's forks.
 It is very minimal and does not come with any added modules.
 All further configuration is left to the user's discretion.

-## Difference between DE and WM
+## Difference between **D**esktop **E**nvironment and WM

-A full Desktop Experience comes with a Windows Manager and other modules like a network manager, filemanager and so on.
+A full DE comes with a WM and other modules like a network manager, filemanager and so on.

 A WM however lacks such modules and typically is only capable of handling window placements for the most part.